rinsrc/cpp-review/README.md

 # cpp-review

-This repository will review basic data structures and algorithms implemented in C++.
-It is used for personal study.
+This repository contains code on basic data structures and algorithms implemented in C++.
+This is meant to be used for educational purposes.